samueldeotti/todo-list/README.md

 # Fullstack Project - Samuel Deotti

 This project aims to develop a fullstack application for a todo list platform.
-Users can login, add, and view, edit, and remove, from the list.
+Users can login, add, view, edit, and remove a task, from their list.
 The application includes both a front-end and a back-end, with API for user and tasks management.

 ## Technologies Used